 Adam, Glenn Fleishman and a talented staff of techno-writers are also

-responsible for publishing the weekly TidBits newsletter that has been
+responsible for publishing the TidBits newsletter that has been

-a staple of current, reliable information for the entire Macintosh
+a source of current, reliable information about the Macintosh for over 20 years.

 For the more nerdly among us, check out these publishers and their